On this page

 Even after authentication, the agent is designed to be write-heavy rather than read-heavy, so it doesn't casually recite protected information back to the caller.
 "The AI is never reading patient data back out to the user.
 So if someone tried to impersonate that user, it's not going to say, 'okay, when you did this.'
 It's mostly going to write data.
 And if it is going to read something out, it's something that's not confidential at all."

-"They were mostly impressed by the speed, which I was very happy about," Sajkowski said.
+"Their clinicians were mostly impressed by the speed, which I was very happy about," Sajkowski said.

-In healthcare, a voice agent that can read data out is a liability.
+Second, a voice agent that can read data out is a liability.
 Ultradoc's write-heavy, auth-gated approach is a model worth replicating: authenticate before acting, write more than you read, and never volunteer protected information unprompted.
 HIPAA compliance isn't just about signing a BAA.
 It's about how your agent is architecturally prevented from leaking data under adversarial conditions.

 But that vision had one non-negotiable prerequisite: the agent had to feel fast enough that patients didn't notice it was AI.
 That was harder to find than it sounds.